 Deliciously British in style, sits high above the crowds of Borough Market shoppers.
 Long a favourite among those in the know who wish to avoid the hustle and bustle, the restaurant has recently launched a brunch menu that’s well worth sampling.
 Opt for the Lobster Benedict which is especially generous, or try the classic grilled bacon chop with sausage, fried egg and chips which is great for curing hangovers.
 Top it off with one of their delightful cocktails – our favourite is the cucumber slushie – and to finish, pick up a punnet of strawberries from the stalls downstairs.
 Stoney Street, Borough Market, SE1,

 Hidden in the depths of Tooting you’ll find MUD, a laid-back, Antipoedian-style café serving up a top-tip brunch right through to the afternoon on weekends.
 There’s often a bit of a queue, but it’s worth the wait.
-The menu changes often, but you can expect big portions of tasty Aussie-style dishes – their corn fritter stack, served with smashed avocado and optional bacon, is a popular dish.
+The menu changes often, but you can expect big portions of tasty Aussie-style dishes – their corn fritter stack, served with smashed avocado and optional bacon, is the most popular dish on the menu.
 For the sweet-toothed among you, go for the buckwheat pancakes, served with pecans and caramelised pear puree, and be warned: there are lots of pancakes to get through!
 Decor is rustic and relaxed, with exposed brick walls, wooden boards and colourful flowers dotted around, and during the summer their terrace makes a lovely spot for breakfast in the sunshine.
 Being an Aussie cafe they serve proper coffee too, a selection of fresh juices.
 141 Mitcham Road, Tooting, SW17 9PE

 The Ukiyo Brunch at Aqua Kyoto is a friend to hangovers and resolutions alike.
 The menu is divided up into two sections: Indulgence and Purity, both equally delicious.
 Leave it to the swish and streamlined cosmopolitan interiors of the restaurant to lend class to the sloppy food and excess to the healthy dishes.
 Go for the Japanese pancake with honey cured bacon, ton katsu sauce and katsuoboshi from the indulgent side and the perfectly crisp and fluffy vegetable ika gyoza with wasabi sauce from the purity side.
 But we’ve gotten ahead of ourselves.
 Before you even need to make decisions, the starters are brought out: delicate and delicious miso soup with rice crisps and edamame, followed by a gorgeous sushi try that features a prawn tempura that is itself reason enough to do it all again next week.
 The child in you will squeal with delight at a Japanese waffle filled with your choice of warm custard, served with a miniature miso ice cream cone on the side. £36 per person, Saturday, 12noon – 3:30pm & Sunday, 12noon – 6:15pm.
 With bottomless bubbles or Bellinis: £49.00.
 With bottomless Veuve Clicquot Champagne: £65.00.
 5th Floor, 240 Regent Street, (Entrance 30 Argyll St, W1F 7EB, London W1B 3BR